Sturzkampfgeschwader 77: War Service

 StG 77 was placed under the command of Fliegerführer z.b.V., under Wolfram von Richthofen, part of Luftflotte 4.
 During the course of the campaign, the two groups were reinforced by III./StG 51 and IV.(St)/LG 1.
 The Stab, I. and II.
 Gruppe were ordered to support the 10th Army as it advanced into southern Poland.
 On 1 September 1939 German forces invaded Poland, forcing the Western Allies to declare war, and thus beginning World War II.
 Before the campaign began, on 28 August 1939, Slovak forces threatened to mutiny in protest at the German attack and briefly threatened Spišská Nová Ves airfield where Stab. and II./StG 77 were housed.
 The perimeter was secured by paratroops.
 By the time of the German attack StG 77 had moved onto bases around Oppeln.

 Poland

 On 1 September many of the crews of I./StG 77 flew four or five combat missions.
 With assistance from I./StG 2 and I./KG 77, first group assisted in the destruction of the Łódź Army's cavalry brigades (Wołyńska Cavalry Brigade).
 The attacks offered close air support to the mechanised XVI Corps.
-II./StG 77 attacked Wieluń, destroying the town in the belief a cavalry force was there.
+II./StG 77 attacked Wieluń, destroying the town.
 The entire wing was involved in Offensive counter air operations against airfields.